geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 The examples make the following assumptions:

-* Where a PID is contained in `dc:identifer` at 'root' level, it resolves to a repository abstract/metadata page, or 'splash page'.
+* Where a PID is contained in `dc:identifer` at 'root' level, it resolves to a repository abstract/metadata page, or 'landing page', as per good practice.
+Possible values here may include a PID (e.g. DOI, Handle.net, OAI identifier (CORE), URN, etc.) or a repository URL (where there is no compliance requirement to mint a local PID).
 * That certain essential attributes about the resource are described at 'root' level; in other words, aspects of the VoR are reflected at root, rather than root reflecting a more abstract notion of a 'work' (though this may be something to revisit during future revisions to Rioxx).

 Each example uses real data, taken from a number of UK repositories, including Glasgow ([Enlighten](http://eprints.gla.ac.uk/)), Strathcyde ([Strathprints](https://strathprints.strath.ac.uk/)), and Imperial ([Spiral](https://spiral.imperial.ac.uk/)).
 The examples straddle typical use cases.
 These include the following most common anticipated use cases: